CraigWentzel/CapstoneL3_FullStack_MERN_Application/README.md

 5. Once yarn init has run, from the command line proceed to use yarn add to add the add-ins listed below:

     - Body-Parser: Will be used to help return the JSON Data into an HTML format
+    - Bootstrap: For formatting and styling where we require this
     - Cors : Will be used to assist in returning data from the API
+    - DotEnv: Used to load files between ENVs
     - Express: Installing this will give us our Server
     - Helmet: Used to secure our application
     - Morgan: Used to secure our application in DEV
-    - Mongoose: MongoDB Component we will use to connect to our database named movies in the Cinema collection
+    - Mongoose: MongoDB Component we will use to connect to our database in Atlas
+    - Nodemon: Used to help us maintain a Server Connection whilst changes are made to our Server.JS file.
     - Serve-Favicon: Used to serve the Favicon icon that is located in the Public folder and fuctions as middleware in our app to perfrom the action
     - Path: To define you Paths in the App